Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/th-TH/learn-UI.md

 ### Transfer

-On this tab you can transfer DOTs to other accounts.
+On this tab you can transfer SOLARs to other accounts.
 The steps to make a transfer are as follows:

-1. Select the source account from which to send DOTs.
+1. Select the source account from which to send SOLARs.
-2. Select the recipient address which will receive the DOTs.
+2. Select the recipient address which will receive the SOLARs.
-3. Enter the amount of DOTs to transfer.
+3. Enter the amount of SOLARs to transfer.
 4. Click the `Make Transfer` button, then the `Sign & Submit` button to send the transfer.

 ### Staking

 On this tab you can get an overview of the current validators and information about the staking system.
 You can see how many validators are currently operating and how many empty slots are still available.
 There is a list of all the validator addresses and as they produce blocks they will update with the latest block number.

 On the `Account Actions` you will be able to set your accounts to validate, nominate or stop if they are set as controller.
-Or you can set a session key and bond DOTs if the account is a stash account.
+Or you can set a session key and bond SOLARs if the account is a stash account.

 ### Democracy